Asienwald/FED-CA2-LearnJap/README.md

-# FED-CA2-LearnJap-
+# FED-LearnJap!
-Front-End Web Development CA2 Website

 LearnJap! is a website dedicated to teaching others Japanese.

-Front-end project built with HTML, CSS, Bootstrap and Javascript.
+Assignment for Front-End Web Development CA2 2019
+This was pretty much the first website I built to completion.

+## Built with
+- Bootstrap CSS Framework
+- JQuery